-How Can You Change Spousal support in a San Diego Divorce?
+How to Change Spousal Support or Alimony in a San Diego Divorce

 Having a support order modified, either one that is temporary or permanent, usually begins by requesting the court determine whether you meet the criteria for modification.
 Of course, if you and your spouse/former spouse can agree on new spousal support terms, you can submit those terms to the court for approval without requesting a modification determination from the court.

 Generally, when a significant change occurs regarding any of the factors a judge used to determine alimony in the first place it may be possible to successfully modify spousal support.
 Such factors include:

 - The paying spouse has had an involuntary reduction in pay or has lost his or her job

 - The receiving spouse no longer requires spousal support